List of Crayon Shin-chan characters: Main characters

-A five-year-old girl who is Shinnosuke's classmate and only female best friend as well as the sole female member of the Kasukabe Defence Force.
-She has a crush on him, which is usually not obvious.
+A five-year-old girl who is Shinnosuke's classmate and only female member of the Kasukabe Defence Force.
 Like her mother, she uses a stuffed bunny as a punching bag to relieve her anger, yet likes rabbits.
-She considers Ai her rival, bickering with her for influence among the boys.
+She considers Ai-chan her rival, bickering with her for influence among the boys.
 She loves to play 'real omamagoto', or 'real house', which is a re-enactment of Japanese dramas that she usually forces her friends to play over other games.
 Despite this and her headstrong nature, she is kind and loves her friends and will not hesitate to stand up for them.
 She is known as Nini in the Vitello and Phuuz dubs and Penny Milfer in the Funimation dub.
 In the LUK Internacional dub, she has a British accent.